 BIG News from Aerosmith camp.

-As reported by TMZ, founding AEROSMITH drummer Joey Kramer has filed a lawsuit against his bandmates.
+According to TMZ, founding AEROSMITH drummer Joey Kramer has filed a lawsuit against his bandmates.

 Joey claims that they are not allowing him to return to the group after a temporary disability.

 Kramer claims he was subjected to a brand new band policy he did not approve of, where he would have to audition to prove he was “able to play at an appropriate level” in order to regain his drummer role.